zharmad/2DChemistry/README.md

 2. Everything is modelled like a gas with no long-range interactions.
 (In other words, it will be inefficient to force this engine to model liquids and solids.)
 3. Atoms and molecules are hard circles that undergo rigid-body collisions.
 4. Molecules are like-wise rigid bodies with fixed bonds.
 There are no internal vibrational motions.
 5. Energies barriers and transfers are one-tenth their real-world values.
-This vastly speeds up all process so they can be visualsed.
+This vastly speeds up all process so they can be visualised.
 6. No long range interactions such as electrostatics just yet.

 ### Note about units.